 Item Overall Course Grade Weight Due Date

 Assignments 7% Throughout Semester

 Attendance 5% Throughout Semester

 Reading Quizzes 5% Throughout Semester

 Review Quizzes 12% Throughout Semester

-Midterm 13% October 20
+Midterm 13% October 23

-Final Exam 25% December 16
+Final Exam 25% December 13

-Paper 1 13% October 4
+Paper 1 13% October 6

 Paper 2 20% November 22

 There will be no make-up tests or deadline extensions given in this course.
-Exemptions will only be made with written (e.g., email) prior consent for planned events such as sponsored SLU activities or religious observances or under unusual circumstances such as a documented medical emergency.
+Exemptions will only be made with written (e.g., email) prior consent for planned events such as sponsored SLU activities, religious observances, or under unusual circumstances such as a documented medical emergency.
 It is the student's responsibility to request and obtain this consent.
-Late papers and assignments will be marked down 10% for each day, and there will be no extensions for Reading or Review Quizzes.
+Late papers and assignments will be marked down 10% for each day after the due date, and there will be no extensions for Reading or Review Quizzes.
 There will be no assignments designated purely as "extra credit."